 When it comes to handling your loved one’s estate, the executor has a series of important duties and responsibilities.
 If you suspect an executor is mismanaging your inheritance, you can challenge their handling of the estate.

 First, know the warning signs of an executor mishandling the estate.
 Then, consider engaging the counsel of a probate litigation lawyer.
 Working with a probate litigation attorney does not mean that you will end up in litigation.
-It does, however, mean that you will an attorney on your side, protecting your rights – and your inheritance – throughout the probate process.
+It does, however, mean that you will have an attorney on your side, protecting your rights – and your inheritance – throughout the probate process.

 If you are concerned about the administration of your loved one’s estate, watch for these warning signs: